 Get the latest from TODAY

 Jane Carson-Sandler was earning her nursing degree and raising her three-year-old son in Sacramento in 1976 , when she said she was raped by the infamous Golden State Killer.
-The serial rapist and murderer has never been caught.
 That day, her husband, who was in the Air Force, left for work in the morning, and her son was in bed with Carson-Sandler.
 She said she heard movement in her house, and then saw a man wearing a ski mask and wielding a butcher knife, looming over her.
 This is what she said happened next, and why she was able to forgive the assailant.

 Update: Joseph James DeAngelo, 72, who police say fits the description of the elusive California killer, was arrested in Sacramento for two murder charges, per NBC News.